 Who Gets Frozen Shoulder?

-Most people who get frozen shoulder are typically between 40 and 70 years old and it is more common in diabetics and women.
+Most people who get frozen shoulder are typically between 40 and 60 years old and it is more common in diabetics (five times more likely) and women.
+The other shoulder may also be affected but that typically occurs later on rather than at the same time.

 What Causes Frozen Shoulder?

-The cause of primary frozen shoulder is unknown but secondary frozen shoulder patients can usually give a history of trauma such as a fall or surgery.
+The cause of primary frozen shoulder is unknown but secondary frozen shoulder patients can usually give a history of trauma such as a fall or surgery, followed by immobilisation of the shoulder.
 Patients may have frozen shoulder on one side and then later on the other, but luckily very rarely both shoulders together.
+There appear to be many changes, involving the inflammatory and immune systems, leading to increased fibrosis of the joint lining, thickening of the ligaments and adhesions.

 What Are The Symptoms Of Frozen Shoulder?

 - Pain.
 This comes on gradually during the initial phase and can be very severe and unpleasant.
 It interferes with most activities, particularly sleep as the person can’t lie on that side and finds it very difficult to get comfortable lying down in any position.

 - Loss of range of movement of the shoulder.
 A particularly severe loss is seen in the ability to rotate the arm outwards and to move it away from the side of the body.
 Attempting to push the movement typically results in a severe increase in pain.

 Physiotherapy for Frozen Shoulder